carpentries-lab/metagenomics-analysis/_episodes/10-Diversity-tackled-with-R.md

 $ BiocManager::install("phyloseq") # Install phyloseq

-$ install.packages(c("ggplot2", "readr", "patchwork")) #install ggplot2 and patchwork to   chart publication-quality plots. readr to read rectangular datasets.
+$ install.packages(c("ggplot2", "readr", "patchwork")) #install ggplot2 and patchwork to chart publication-quality plots and readr to read rectangular datasets.
 ~~~
 {: .language-r}

 Once the libraries are installed, we must make them available for this R session.
-Now load the libraries (a process needed every time we began a new work
+Now load the libraries (a process needed every time we begin a new work
-in R and we are going to use phyloseq):
+in R and we are going to use them):

 ~~~
 $ library("phyloseq")
 $ library("ggplot2")
-$ library("readr")
+$ library("readr")phyloseq
 $ library("patchwork")
 ~~~
 {: .language-r}

-### Load data with the number of reads per OTU and taxonomic labels for each OTU.
+### Load data with the number of reads per OTU and taxonomic labels for each OTU

-Let's procced to create the phyloseq object by the `import_biom` command:
+Let's procced to create the phyloseq object with the `import_biom` command:
 ~~~
 merged_metagenomes <- import_biom("cuatroc.biom")
 ~~~